MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-directquery-datasets-azure-analysis-services.md

 - Take over of a dataset which is using the **DirectQuery to other datasets** feature isn't currently supported.

-- [As with any DirectQuery data source](https://docs.microsoft.com/power-bi/connect-data/desktop-directquery-about#reporting-limitations), hierarchies defined in a Azure Analysis Services model or Power BI dataset will not be shown when connecting to the model or dataset in DirectQuery mode using Excel.
+- [As with any DirectQuery data source](https://docs.microsoft.com/power-bi/connect-data/desktop-directquery-about#reporting-limitations), hierarchies defined in an Azure Analysis Services model or Power BI dataset will not be shown when connecting to the model or dataset in DirectQuery mode using Excel.

 ### Tenant considerations